Introduction to Amazon interviews

 - Resourcefulness: Amazon operates as a system of start ups, and there are few playbooks or straight lines to how to do something.

-- Not afraid of failure: Due to Amazon’s decentralised operating model, and ambitious vision, the company looks for people who learn lessons from failure, and aren’t afraid to share what they have risked and the outcomes.
+- Not afraid of failure: Due to Amazon’s decentralized operating model, and ambitious vision, the company looks for people who learn lessons from failure, and aren’t afraid to share what they have risked and the outcomes.

 - Have you earned their trust: Do they believe what you’re telling them?
 Are you authentic?
 Have you proved you can deliver?